jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 Still, because `TransH` assumes identical entity and relation embedding dimensions, it misses delicate nuances @transr-2015.
 Accordingly,  the authors of `TransR` @transr-2015 incorporated the differentiation of embedding dimensions, allowing the model to outperform its predecessors.

-`ShadeWatcher` employs the `TransR` method because it provides state-of-the-art performance regarding link predictions.
+`ShadeWatcher` employs the `TransR` method because it provides state-of-the-art performance for KG embeddings.
 The following paragraphs elaborate on the learning process of `TransR`.

 Embeddings are n-dimensional vectors that aim to represent an entity and relation in the KG.